vladsaveliev/sequana/doc/sequanix.rst

 If you run the analysis on a cluster, this is a bit more complicated.

-First, similarly to the local run, you may proivide the number of cores to be used.
+First, similarly to the local run, you may provide the number of cores to be used.
 This happens in the **Cluster** tab.
-Here, you can set the paramters **jobs** to the required number of CPUS.
-If you know that at a given time, you may have N jobs running, set this paramter to N. For instance, of you have 48 samples, and you perform 48 independent analysis, set *jobs* to 48.
+Here, you can set the parameters **jobs** to the required number of CPUS.
+If you know that at a given time, you may have N jobs running, set this parameter to N. For instance, of you have 48 samples, and you perform 48 independent analysis, set *jobs* to 48.

 Second, you must set the *cluster* commands.
 We will not provide an exhaustive